pauloboliva/web-masterclass/Part1-HTML.md

 ## 🏗 **Step 1: Understand the Template (5 mins)**

-Download the given <a href="/src/app-template.zip" download>template zip folders</a>.
+Download the given [template zip folders](/src/app-template.zip).
 In it you will find three files: `app.html`, `app.css`, and `app.js`.
 In this section we will work on `app.html`.
 Open the file on VS Code, and take a look at the contents of the HTML template file.
 You'll find a document with the following structure:

 ```html
 <!DOCTYPE html>